marchaesen/vcxsrv/mesalib/docs/drivers/panfrost.rst

 Panfrost
 ========

-The Panfrost driver stack includes a **non-conformant** OpenGL ES implementation for Arm Mali GPUs based on the Midgard and Bifrost microarchitectures.
-The following GPUs are currently supported:
+The Panfrost driver stack includes an OpenGL ES implementation for Arm Mali GPUs based on the Midgard and Bifrost microarchitectures.
+It is **conformant** on Mali G52 but **non-conformant** on other GPUs.
+The following hardware is currently supported:

 =========  ============ ============ =======
 Product    Architecture OpenGL ES    OpenGL